sahilhirani/Day-448/README.md

 # Day 448 - EECS 448 Project 03 & 04

-This is the third project for EECS 448 Spring 2018.
-It is a prototype for the final project.
+This is the fourth project for EECS 448 Spring 2018.
+It is the final project.
 Team 7 chose to create an endless runner that was based in space.
-The objective of the game is to dodge asteroids and shoot them if necessary.
+The objective of the game is to dodge asteroids, shoot them if necessary and get power ups to help destroy them.
 Try to get the highest score!

 ## Getting Started